CereVenteo/Fuck-the-Police/docs/README.md

 ### Description
 In this game we will be in charge of running a police station.

 Supervising all our officers, detectives and field agents will maintain control over all the crime in our city.

-## Features

 ### Rooms:
 - Reception